cialowicz/GuessTheFormat/README.md

 # GuessTheFormat

-GuessTheFormat is an experiment for photographers: can you tell the difference between camera sensor formats just by looking at a photo?
+[GuessTheFormat](http://guesstheformat.com) (GTF) is an experiment for photographers: can you tell the difference between camera sensor formats just by looking at a photo?

-See http://guesstheformat.com/about for more information.
+See [guesstheformat.com/about](http://guesstheformat.com/about) for more information.
 Or, since you're looking at this git repository, check out [app/views/about.scala.html](app/views/about.scala.html).

 ## Notes